February 28, 2019

 Unfortunately, these comparable sales can be difficult to find.
 This is one advantage of working with an experienced seller or broker like AcreTrader.
 People who see many sales a year in a given area will be able to quickly estimate what a seller’s property may be worth.

 The best investors and brokers will follow up on this intuitive understanding with in-depth research and financial modeling on a farm.
 They will analyze many sales in the local area and region and derive a fair market comparable value for the property.
-This will be a starting point for any further discussion of terms a seller might desire (which we will discuss in later posts).
+This will be a starting point for any further discussion of terms a seller might desire.

 Avoiding value traps like this is imperative to making a good purchase.
 Knowing not only the local market but also the regional and national markets for land provide a material advantage.